The Avengers (2012 film)

-Marvel's The Avengers (titled Marvel Avengers Assemble in the United Kingdom and Ireland and commonly referred to as simply The Avengers) is a 2012 American superhero film based on the Marvel Comics superhero team of the same name.
-Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, (Note: As part of the deal transferring the distribution rights of The Avengers and Iron Man 3 (2013) from Paramount Pictures to the Walt Disney Studios, Paramount's logo appears in the film's opening titles, promotional materials, and merchandise.
-Nevertheless, Walt Disney Studios Motion Pictures is credited at the end of the film.) it is the sixth film in the Marvel Cinematic Universe (MCU).
+Marvel's The Avengers (titled Marvel Avengers Assemble in the United Kingdom and Ireland and commonly referred to as simply The Avengers) is a 2012 American superhero film based on the Marvel Comics superhero team the Avengers.
+Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, (Note: As part of the 2010 deal transferring the distribution rights of The Avengers and Iron Man 3 (2013) from Paramount Pictures to Walt Disney Studios Motion Pictures, Paramount received a residual associate credit ("in association with Paramount Pictures") in the film's credits and promotional materials and its logo appears in the film's opening titles alongside Marvel Studios.) it is the sixth film in the Marvel Cinematic Universe (MCU).
 Written and directed by Joss Whedon, the film features an ensemble cast including Robert Downey Jr., Chris Evans, Mark Ruffalo, Chris Hemsworth, Scarlett Johansson, and Jeremy Renner as the Avengers, alongside Tom Hiddleston, Stellan Skarsgård, and Samuel L. Jackson.
 In the film, Nick Fury and the spy agency S.H.I.E.L.D. recruit Tony Stark, Steve Rogers, Bruce Banner, Thor, Natasha Romanoff, and Clint Barton to form a team capable of stopping Thor's brother Loki from subjugating Earth.